-Arrival & Setup
+Arrival & setup

-First Steps in Germany: Your Arrival Checklist
+First Steps in Germany: your arrival checklist

 Everything you need to do in your first two weeks after landing.
 From city registration to getting your SIM card, follow this step-by-step guide to settle in fast.

-Last updated: March 2026
+Last updated: May 2026

-Week 1: The Essentials
+Week 1: the essentials

 Your first week in Germany is about securing the bureaucratic foundations.
 Everything else builds on these.